CurtisMac/firebase_demo/README.md

 ## About

-This is a personal learning project to play around with firebase
+This is a personal learning project where I play around with firebase